LightCoder1/BlingLight/README.md

 # Hi there 👋

-My name is Alan Bigeev, I'm 15 years old, I love to learn programming.
-I live in Russia, the city of Belgorod
+My name is Alan, my NickName is Light, im